Badger Green Bay Business College

-The Badger Green Bay Business College (sometimes Badger-Green Bay Business College) was a private business school in Green Bay, Wisconsin which was forced to shut down by the Wisconsin Educational Approval Board at the end of 1973 after 105 years of operation, due to "inadequate facilities [and] obsolete equipment and curricula".
+The Badger Green Bay Business College (sometimes Badger-Green Bay Business College) was a private business school in Green Bay, Wisconsin, United States, which was forced to shut down by the Wisconsin Educational Approval Board at the end of 1973 after 105 years of operation, due to "inadequate facilities [and] obsolete equipment and curricula".
 By this time, enrollment was down to 16 students, which the school blamed on news stories in the Green Bay Press-Gazette.

 Past history

 Green Bay Business College

 Green Bay Business College (GBBS) was established in 1868 by a man named Devlin, was soon purchased by a Rev. Blackmun, and in 1880 was taken over by two men named Murch and Hills.
 John Niven McCunn, a native of Scotland and later U.S. consul in Dunfermline, purchased Hill's share in 1886, and in 1887 bought out Murch as well, as well as bringing in E. F. Quintal as an instructor.
 He owned the school, which was sometimes called McCunn's Business College after its principal, until 1900.
 In 1893, he built what was at the time the largest structure in Wisconsin dedicated to a business college.

 C. B. Potter and E. F. Quintal, who had been teachers at one of the Brown's Business College schools, bought GBBS in 1901 and as of 1920, it was still under E. F. and Kenneth E. Quintal.
 In 1924, Mr. and Mrs. S. P. Randall already owned the Green Bay Business College (although Quintal was listed in various directories as Dean).
 By 1925, after the Randalls had purchased Badger, advertisements for GBBC began to list only Quintal as "Principal and Manager" and cautioned, "There are schools — and schools.
 Be careful in your selection."
 In April 1926, C. A. Cowee of Wausau bought half of GBBC; and new ads emphasized the longevity of the school and used the tagline "The Old Reliable School".
 By August 1928, Cowee is listed in ads as "President", and the new tagline is "We are an accredited School".
 In 1930, the school started to advertise "Affiliated with Moser College, Chicago: Paul Moser, J. D., Ph.
 B., Pres."

 In January 1931, ads were for "MOSER Green Bay Business College" as "The Business College With The University Atmosphere", with Moser as Owner and one J. L. Tibbetts as Principal and General Manager.
 By June, the Press-Gazette flatly announced that the school, which "has changed hands several times" in recent years) had closed ("it is assumed that lack of business was responsible for the closing") and its furniture had already been sold.